Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/mongodb_07_connect_compass/guide.pl-pl.md

 ![Connected](images/connected.png){.thumbnail}

 ### Insert and Query Data

-you can use the [mongoshell](https://www.mongodb.com/docs/mongodb-shell/), integrated in Compass, to create your first database and collection.
+You can use the [mongoshell](https://www.mongodb.com/docs/mongodb-shell/), integrated in Compass, to create your first database and collection.
 Below is a script that creates the database **company** and collection **customer** and inserts 100 random documents.

 #### Load Data into MongoDB